 - Big Thunder Mountain is one of the best rides at Disneyland.
 Here's the rest of the list.

 - Big Thunder Mountain is also one of the Disneyland roller coasters.
-If you crave more thrills, you'll find them in this Guide to Disneyland Roller Coasters.
+If you crave more thrills, you'll find them in the guide to Disneyland roller coasters.

 Thunder Mountain is fast, and speeds can reach 30 miles per hour.